Health Library

 • Impacts on the heart: Your child will have an echocardiogram to view images of the heart and an electrocardiogram (ECG or EKG) to monitor electrical activity of the heart.
 This will tell whether the heart is affected by the condition.

-• Genetic mutations: A small sample of your child’s blood will be sent to a genetic testing lab to identify gene mutations linked with tuberous sclerosis.
-Test results will allow specialists to verify diagnosis.
+• Genetic mutations: A small sample of your child’s blood will be sent to a genetic testing lab to identify gene mutations linked with tuberous sclerosis complex.
+Test results will allow specialists to verify diagnosis and to test other family members for TSC.

-In many cases, tuberous sclerosis is ultimately diagnosed by a geneticist who is trained to identify very specific gene mutations tied to the condition.
-However, not all instances of tuberous sclerosis can be confirmed genetically.
+A genetics specialist uses their expertise to help identify specific mutations that are the cause of TSC.
+However, not all instances of tuberous sclerosis complex can be confirmed genetically.

 Treatment